harhar2000/Makers-Learning/OOP/encapsulation/README.md

 #### Public and Private Attributes:

-- `name` is a public attribute, accessible directly using the object of the class.
+- `name` is a public attribute, it can be accessed and modified from anywhere in and out the class
-- `__age` is a private attribute (indicated by the double underscore `__`), which cannot be accessed directly from outside the class.
+- `__age` is a private attribute (indicated by the `__`), which cannot be accessed or modified directly from outside the class.
+We use this to protect sentitive data.

+    ##### When to Use Public Attributes

+    - When the attribute is part of the object's interface and you want it to be easily accessible.
+    - When you don’t need to enforce strict control over how the attribute is used or modified.

+    ##### When to Use Private Attributes

+    - When you need to protect the attribute from being accessed or modified directly.
+    - When you want to hide the implementation details of a class.
+    - When you need to enforce rules or conditions whenever the attribute is accessed or modified.

 #### Methods for Accessing Private Data: